These Are the Most Naturally Beautiful States in America

 Its nature means that the park is unpredictable, and its landscape is ever-changing, but it also gives you the opportunity to see an active caldera or witness hot lava falling into the cool ocean and searing.

 With a grand total of nine national parks, California wins this beauty pageant merely by the sheer diversity of its landscape.

-The state has a long coastline that provides incredible drives, wildlife-watching opportunities and, of course, beaches.
+The state has a long coastline that provides incredible drives like the famed Big Sur, wildlife-watching opportunities and, of course, beaches.
 It also has the perpetually snow-capped Sierra Nevada mountains, forests with some of the largest trees in the world and deserts.
 Whatever kind of outdoor experience you want, chances are California has it in spades.